 Pedro Point Wind Statistics, Julho averages since 2006

-The figure illustrates how commonly and how strongly the wind blows from different directions through a typical July.
-The largest spokes point in the directions the wind most commonly blows from and the shade of blue implies the strength, with the strongest winds shown by the darkest shade of blue.
+This image describes how commonly and how strongly the wind blows from different directions over a normal July.
+The biggest spokes point in the directions the wind most commonly blows from and the shade of blue implies the strength, with the strongest winds shown by the darkest shade of blue.
 It is based on 1984 NWW3 forecasts of wind since since 2006, at 3hr intervals, for the closest NWW3 model node to Pedro Point, located 11 km away (7 miles).
-There are insufficient recording stations world wide to use actual wind data.
-No doubt some coastal places have very localized wind effects that would not be predicted by NWW3.
+There are not enough recording stations world wide to use actual wind data.
+Invevitably some coastal places have very localized wind effects that would not be predicted by NWW3.

-According to the model, the dominant wind at Pedro Point blows from the WNW.
+According to the model, the most common wind at Pedro Point blows from the WNW.
 If the rose plot shows a nearly round shape, it means there is no strong bias in wind direction at Pedro Point.
-On the other hand, dominant spokes show favoured directions, and the more dark blue, the stronger the wind.
+By contrast, dominant spokes represent favoured directions, and the more deep blue, the stronger the wind.
 Spokes point in the direction the wind blows from.
-Over an average July, the model suggests that winds are light enough for the sea to be glassy (the lightest shade of blue) about 16% of the time (5 days each July) and blows offshore 17% of the time (5 days in an average July).
-In a typical July winds exceeding >40kph (25mph) are not expected, but 0 have winds on the range 30-40 (19-25) at Pedro Point
+During a typical July, the model suggests that winds are light enough for the sea to be glassy (pale blue) about 16% of the time (5 days each July) and blows offshore 17% of the time (5 days in an average July).
+Over an average July winds exceeding >40kph (25mph) are not expected, but 0 have winds on the range 30-40 (19-25) at Pedro Point

 IMPORTANT: Beta version feature!
 Swell heights are open water values from NWW3.
 There is no attempt to model near-shore effects.
 Coastal wave heights will generally be less, especially if the break does not have unobstructed exposure to the open ocean.